Targeting Completeness: Automated Complexity Analysis of Integer Programs: Runtime and Size Bounds for Solvable Loops

-For our computation of runtime bounds, we will need closed forms in $\PPEE(\QQ,\NN)$.
-For that reason, we will consider prs-loops.
-These are solvable loops that can be can be transformed into twn-loops and further into tnn-loops with integer coefficients such that their closed forms are indeed in $\PPEE(\QQ,\NN)$.
-Then we can infer runtime bounds for these tnn-loops which also yield runtime bounds for the original prs-loops, see \Cref{sect:Runtime Bounds for PRS-Loops}.
+For the computation of runtime bounds, we will need closed forms in $\PPEE(\QQ,\NN)$.
+For that reason, we will consider \emph{prs}-loops.
+These are solvable loops that can be transformed into \emph{twn}-loops and further into \emph{tnn}-loops with rational coefficients and natural eigenvalues such that their closed forms are indeed in $\PPEE(\QQ,\NN)$.
+Then we can infer runtime bounds for these \emph{tnn}-loops which also yield runtime bounds for the original \emph{prs}-loops, see \Cref{sect:Runtime Bounds for PRS-Loops}.